 Categories

-History News Reports The Kellys
+History News Reports The Glenrowan Archives The Kellys

-Mrs. Kelly interviewed (17 May 1881)
+Mrs. Kelly interviewed (17/05/1881)

 Her residence, a four-roomed slab hut, with a bark roof, stands in the middle of a paddock comprising about 40 acres.
 It is within a short distance from a mountain called Quarry Hill, whence a good view of the surrounding country can be obtained.
 Within the paddock there were two or three horses and as many cows, and there were a few fowls and a tame kangaroo about the house.
 But the place presented a gloomy, desolate appearance.
 There was a very small kitchen garden, but there was no other land under cultivation.
 Some of the panes of glass in the windows were broken, and, excepting that some creepers had very recently been planted at the foot of the verandah posts, no attempt had been made to beautify the house, or make this home look homely.